 From slips on icy paths to joint pain from chilly weather, winter presents challenges even for seasoned cyclists.

-“Winter riding gets a bad rap,” John Vinton, CEO of Aventon Bikes said.
+“Winter riding gets a bad rap,” John Vinton, a representative of Aventon Bikes said.
 Yet, many people prefer the solitude of the road or trails and enjoy outdoor exercise in colder weather.

 “There are plenty of things you can do to enjoy riding throughout the winter while still staying safe and preventing injury,” Vinton added.